Are you looking for quick and easy Thermomix smoothie recipes? Then we have the perfect collection for you…

 - Creamy Banana & Cinnamon Smoothie

 How To Make a Smoothie In a Thermomix

 Let’s start by running through the basic Thermomix fruit smoothie recipe and instructions.
 The good news is that pretty much any ingredient can be blended in this awesome machine.
 You don’t need to worry about whether it’ll manage to puree your veg – it can handle anything.

 The key is knowing which speed setting to use for smoothies.
 We recommend using speed 8 or 9 for around one minute.
-Then checking to see if the consistency is smooth enough and blitzing it for another minute if required.
+Then check to see if the consistency is smooth enough and blitz it for another minute if required.

 Now let’s jump into the actual smoothie recipes…

 Making a mango smoothie with a Thermomix is super-simple.
 We like to combine juicy mango with fresh banana and almond milk.
 It creates a refreshing and substantial smoothie that’ll keep you full until your next meal.

 - Mango - 1 cup of flesh (fresh or frozen)